Mathieu-Desrochers/Schemings/documentation/macros/define-service.md

       ([validation-error-symbol-prefix]
         [validation-error-symbol-suffix]))

-Raised validation-errors are built from the
+Raised validation-errors are built from the values index
-values index and the specified prefix and suffix.
+between the specified prefix and suffix.

 validate-references
 -------------------